 The member may also ask the parties and witnesses questions.
 The applicant usually presents their case first, then the respondent.

 In the hearing room

 For most hearings, the VCAT member sits at the front of the room, and the applicant and respondent sit on either side of the room, facing the member.
 There is also seating for other people involved in the case, for example witnesses.

 VCAT hearings are open to the public, including media.
+This means anyone may request a recording or transcript of the hearing.
 In exceptional circumstances, a member may order a hearing to be closed (held in private).

 If you want your hearing to be closed, or you don't want anyone to know your name or the name of a witness, you must apply for confidentiality in writing before the hearing.